JunShern/few-shot-adaptation/README.md

 # few-shot-adaptation
-This repository contains code and resources for the paper [_Few-shot Adaptation Works with UnpredicTable Data_](https://arxiv.org/abs/2208.01009) by Jun Shern Chan, Michael Pieler, Jonathan Jao, Jérémy Scheurer and Ethan Perez.
+This repository contains code and resources for the paper _Few-shot Adaptation Works with UnpredicTable Data_, currently under review.

 ![Tables-to-tasks](/img/tables_to_tasks.png)